18th Guards Motor Rifle Division

 Recently re-estabilished formation; incomplete

-79th Guards Motor Rifle Regiment: Composition and Role
+79th Guards Motor Rifle Regiment (military unit 63940) — Role and Structure

 Places